Meet Dr. Joyce Werning

 Hospital Manager

 Hi!
 I’m Annie and I’m considered the “cat-lady” of the clinic although NOT a crazy one :) I blame my mom for transferring her love of animals to me.
 I snuck my first rescue kitten into a hotel in Chicago when I was about 10 years old so I could bottle feed her every few hours.
 I covered her shoe box with a blanket and no one ever knew.
 Growing up in the country, stray cats were a regular occurrence.
-If they would let me touch them, they didn’t stay stray kitties for long (side note-bacon bits and butter are great tools for taming, but don’t tell the doctors I said that .)
+If they would let me touch them, they didn't stay stray kitties for long (side note-bacon bits and butter are great tools for training, but don't tell the doctors I said that!)
 The worst part about leaving home for college was leaving my kitties behind.
 Stuffed animals are NOT the same thing!

 Certified Veterinary Assistant

-Hello!
-My name is Emily.
 I have always had an interest in spending time with animals.
 After a few years of working in another field, and volunteering at a local animal shelter I was able to join the Blue Grass Veterinary Hospital family.
 I am so happy I got this opportunity!

 When I was little I wanted a dog so badly.
 My dad told me I could get a dog when we had a fenced in yard.
 When we moved to Blue Grass, our yard was fenced in, and as a child I remembered my dad’s promise to me.
 I remember going to the Humane Society and finding the puppy who was sound asleep laying upside down, and I fell in love.
 My parents told me that we needed to think about it before adopting, so we went home.
 A few days later I came home from school, and there was my puppy.
 I named her Casey.